 How can you determine your own home’s indoor air quality?
 Search for local companies that will test the air in your home.
 You can also buy an indoor air quality monitor that will continually test and report on the levels of pollutants in your home.
 Devices vary, but many test chemicals (VOCs), carbon monoxide, carbon dioxide, and even formaldehyde.

 If your home has unsatisfactory levels of any of these, many local companies offer services that can help improve your air quality.
 However, before now, most homes were simply not constructed to adequately keep the air inside healthy.

 Some new homes, however, are now built to provide good indoor air quality.
-Homes by Taber, for instance, installs top-of-the-line whole-home air filtration systems and hypoallergenic surfaces, which help limit the spread of indoor and outdoor allergens, bacterias, and viruses before they reach your lungs.
+Homes by Taber, for instance, installs top-of-the-line whole-home air filtration systems* and hypoallergenic surfaces, which help limit the spread of indoor and outdoor allergens, bacteria, and viruses before they reach your lungs.